wizecore/pizzapit/README.md

 ## Running

-  * See TestConversation.java and TestPolly unit test cases
+  * See TestConversation.java and TestPolly.java unit test cases

 In future we will bring web interface.